-In 1860, a school-room, with dormitory over, was built.
+In 1860, a school-room, with dormitory over, was built, with Egbert Moxham as architect.
 A lavatory [washroom] was also fitted up, and the ground surrounding the School levelled and enclosed.
 After considerable delay, a schoolmaster was finally appointed.
 Around 80 acres of land were now under cultivation.
 Inspection reports regularly questioned the very large amount of land, most of it wild in character, that was rented by the Reformatory in relation to the number of inmates.
 The lack of livestock to produce manure was also criticised.

 The location of the School site is shown on the 1878 map below.